MarvinTL-24/MarvinTL-24/README.md

 ### **Front-End Developer — Ashbone Games**
 *Concept Project*

-- Led development of *The Ashen OZ* from concept to deployment
+- I developed the initial concept of *The Ashen OZ* website with the assistance of the game's development and creation team.
+  I hope to continue supporting it until the official launch of the site.
 - Built a cohesive visual identity using custom CSS theming
 - Implemented smooth navigation, modals, and interactive elements